How To Pay Fatal Accident Compensation For The Benefit Of A Child

 Different parts of the United Kingdom have slightly different laws relating to the age you need to be to be classed as a child.

-For example – In England and Wales a child becomes an adult at the age of 18 years and in Scotland becomes an adult at the age of 16 years.
+For example – In England and Wales a child becomes an adult at the age of 18 years and in Scotland you are considered to be mature enough to have capacity at the age of 16 years.
 The age a child becomes an adult is known as the age of majority.

 How does payment of child compensation differ to payment of adult compensation in a personal injury claim?